OfficeDev/office-js-docs-pr/docs/overview/common-guidance.md

 # Common guidance for Office Add-ins

 All Office Add-ins are built upon the Office Add-ins platform and share a common framework through which certain capabilities can be implemented.
-This means that regardless of whether you're creating an add-in for Excel, Outlook, or another Office host, you'll need to understand foundational information about the Office Add-ins platform and Office JavaScript APIs, UI design and extensibility concepts, development tasks such as [creating add-in commands](../develop/create-addin-commands.md) or [opening a dialog box](../develop/dialog-api-in-office-add-ins.md), and how to test, debug, and publish an Office Add-in.
-The documentation in this section provides information like this that can apply to any type of Office Add-in.
+Learn foundational information about the Office Add-ins platform and Office JavaScript APIs, and core concepts that are relevant to designing, developing, testing, and publishing any type of Office Add-in.

 <ul class="panelContent cardsF cols cols3">
     <li>